Volksfest: Duration and location

 There is at least one Volksfest in many of the larger towns in Germany every year, each lasting from one to three weeks.
 In some towns there are two or more per year.
 A Volkfest is local in nature, attended mostly by people original from the hosting town and surrounding areas, but it may also attract international tourists.
 Sindelfingen is the only town to have given up its Volksfest.

 A Volksfest takes place nearly at the same date every year.
 A number of these have a long tradition and feature a variety of events like parades in historical costumes or traditional shooting competitions.
 One of the oldest Volksfests in Germany is the Lullusfest in Bad Hersfeld.
 A Volksfest usually takes place in a special location.
 Some of these sites are well known such as the Cannstatter Wasen in Stuttgart and Theresienwiese in Munich; however there are some Volksfest events which take place partly in the streets of towns.

 As the Volkfest is temporary in nature, most mechanical attractions, games and beer tents are assembled in the weeks or months prior to the start of the festival, and dismantled once it is over.

+Impact and demographics

+Visitor Demographics

+Annual attendance across all German Volksfests reached a historic peak of 198.4 million visits in 2023, comprising 188.4 million domestic and roughly 10 million international visitors.

+The festivals serve as significant community gatherings, with over 90% of visitors attending in the company of others.
+The average group size is five people and 29% of attendees visit with children, whose average age is nine.